paroliav/toy-robot/README.md

 rspec spec/simulation_spec.rb
 ```

+### Code
+All the required code is in `lib` folder.

+There are just 3 main classes `Simulation`, `Table`, and 'Robot`.
+Simulation class takes the command strings and processes them.
+Table and Robot do their respective jobs.

+The direction classes `North`, `South`, `East`, and `West` sets the direction and decide the move and final facing direction.

 #### What is this ?

 Toy Robot is a ruby coding exercise that we get our potential candidates  complete for us (Mable) to understand their capabilities.